 - Deploying apps

 The first step in deploying apps to the devices is adding them to the app inventory of Hexnode.
 This is a one-time process.
 The added apps will be stored in the repository for future deployments.
 You can add store apps, custom enterprise apps, web apps, and Managed Google apps.
 The admin can also add apps using their bundle ID.

 Note that for Apple devices, VPP apps need not be explicitly added to the app inventory.
 Those apps will be automatically synced from the account when Apple Business Manager is integrated with Hexnode.

 Apps might need to have user-specific configurations in them.
 For example, the admin can install the same mail app on all devices.
 However, the email configuration in the app should be different for each user.
 Hexnode lets the admin push app configurations along with the apps to each device.
 The employee need not spend time setting up the apps.
 The admin can also ensure that app usage complies with the rules and regulations set by the organization.

 The apps in the app inventory can be easily associated with devices, users, groups or even domains.
 If the app is associated with a user, it will be installed on all the devices assigned to that particular user.
 If the owner of the device changes, then the apps mapped to that user will be uninstalled.
-Admins can install apps through Hexnode either using the Install Application action or through a Mandatory Apps policy.
+Admins can install apps through Hexnode either using the Install Application action or through the Required Apps policy.

 Developers release app updates regularly.
 These updates might enhance the UI or add new functionalities to the apps.
 Hexnode allows the admin to deploy app updates to devices without causing any hindrance to the users working on the device.
 This helps the admin to roll out app updates without compromising productivity.

 Hexnode lets the admin monitor the status of the apps.
 After uploading the app to the Hexnode app inventory, the admin can opt to get notified of the enterprise app upload status.
 Apart from this, the administrators can also know the status of apps deployed to different devices from the device details page.